Skip to main content

 • internal - user credentials are validated internally by the Aerospike cluster, using a hashed password.

-• external - user credentials are validated externally (e.g. using LDAP) by the Aerospike cluster.
+• external - user credentials are validated externally, using LDAP or other methods, by the Aerospike cluster.
 TLS is required between the clusters for this mode, as the user password is sent in clear text.

-• external-insecure - user credentials are validated externally (e.g. using LDAP) by the Aerospike cluster.
+• external-insecure - user credentials are validated externally, using LDAP or other methods, by the Aerospike cluster.
 TLS is not required for this mode, but since the user password is sent in clear text, this mode is not recommended for production systems.

 • pki - user credentials are validated from the client TLS certificate.
 No user name or password needs to be configured.
 This mode requires that the server be configured with TLS mutual auth and that the client have a valid TLS certificate.
 Requires Database 5.7 or later.